jlw-m/course_ee693e_2021_fall/week_06/01_yue.md

 ## Review
 ### Strengths
+- All previous studies demonstrate accurate monitoring of a single person’s breathing but this paper focuses on multiple persons breathing with sucessfull experimentation results.
 - Accuracy does not decrease with the number of people.
 - System design can apply to different applications beside respiration monitoring.